Raymond Hickey

-Raymond Hickey (born 3 June 1954, Dublin) is an Irish linguist specialising in the English language in Ireland, especially in the capital Dublin, working within the sociolinguistic paradigm of language variation and change.
+Raymond Kevin Hickey (born 3 June 1954) is an Irish linguist specialising in the English language in Ireland, especially in the capital Dublin, working within the sociolinguistic paradigm of language variation and change.
 Hickey has also worked on the Irish language, specifically the phonology of the modern language.
 For both Irish and English in Ireland he has carried out extensive fieldwork for over three decades.

-Hickey's research also covers the wider field of varieties of English – in particular their historical development and spread overseas during the colonial period – language contact, areal linguistics and language typology, as well as the history of English, both the development of its phonology and the language in the eighteenth century which led to the standardisation of English.
+Hickey's research also covers the wider field of varieties of English – in particular their historical development and spread overseas during the colonial period.
+In this context he has focused on language contact, areal linguistics and language typology, as well as the history of English, both the development of its phonology and the language in the eighteenth century which led to the standardisation of English.

-Outside his own professional context Hickey frequently discusses linguistic issues and has been an invited guest on Irish radio and in Irish newspapers, such as the Irish Times in particular to comment on language attitudes and/or change and their relevance to society in general.
+Outside his own professional context Hickey frequently discusses linguistic issues and has been an invited guest on Irish radio and in Irish newspapers, such as The Irish Times in particular to comment on language attitudes and/or change and their relevance to society in general.

 Education and career

 Hickey studied German and Italian at Trinity College, Dublin and after attaining his M.A. moved to the University of Kiel, Germany, where he completed his PhD in 1980.
 He was awarded his second doctorate degree (German: Habilitation) in 1985 at the University of Bonn where he was appointed professor of English linguistics in 1987.
-In 1991 he moved to the University of Munich, then in 1993 to the University of Bayreuth and the following year to the University of Essen (since 2003 the University of Duisburg and Essen) where he has held the chair for General Linguistics and Varieties of English since.
+In 1991 he moved to the University of Munich, then in 1993 to the University of Bayreuth and the following year to the University of Essen (since 2003 the University of Duisburg-Essen) where he held the chair for General Linguistics and Varieties of English until 2020.
+He is currently Adjunct Professor at the Faculty of Arts, Humanities and Social Sciences of the University of Limerick, Ireland.
 Hickey has been visiting professor at a number of international universities and is on the editorial board of several journals.
-His book publications have been and continue with major publishing houses such as Cambridge University Press, Wiley-Blackwell (Hoboken, New Jersey), Mouton de Gruyter (Berlin) and John Benjamins (Amsterdam).
-In 2020 he was appointed Adjunct Professor at the Faculty of Arts, Humanities and Social Sciences of the University of Limerick, Ireland.
-He was furthermore appointed the general editor of The New Cambridge History of the English Language by Cambridge University Press.
-This comprehensive work in six volumes is intended to reflect recent research insights as well as new theories and methods in English historical linguistics.
+His book publications have been and continue with major publishing houses such as Cambridge University Press, Oxford University Press, Wiley-Blackwell, de Gruyter Mouton and John Benjamins.